 On behalf of the Board of Directors I thank each one of our shareholders, directors and employees for their perseverance and trust.
-Our goal for 2019 is clear, to keep the Corihuarmi Mine operating efficiently, finalize the arbitration process, obtain new financing for Ollachea and thus restore the proper value of the Group.
+Our goal for 2020 is to keep the Corihuarmi Mine operating efficiently, finalize the negotiation process with COFIDE and obtain new financing for the Ollachea Project.